11.22.21 COVID-19 Bulletin: Poloncarz Reinstates Indoor Mask Mandate

 This afternoon, Erie County Executive Mark Poloncarz announced he will mandate the wearing of face coverings in all indoor public places, including private businesses.
-This includes bars, restaurants, stores, theaters, barbershops, salons, gyms, entertainment and sport venues, hotels, banks, and all other places open to the public.
+This includes bars, restaurants, stores, theaters, barbershops, salons, gyms, entertainment and sports venues, hotels, banks, and all other places open to the public.

 This mandate takes effect tomorrow (Tuesday, November 23) at 6:00 am.
 The mandate applies in all municipalities within Erie County, and to all individuals regardless of vaccination status.
 Businesses not complying with the mandate can face penalties as they had earlier in the pandemic, Poloncarz said.

 Poloncarz called the mask mandate the first of a four-phase approach.
-The second phase would be a vaccine mandate for all indoor spaces; the third would be capacity restrictions; and the fourth would be shutdowns.
+The second phase would be a vaccine mandate for all indoor spaces; the third would be capacity restrictions, and the fourth would be shutdowns.
 Poloncarz said he does not want to advance to these additional phases, but will do so if the COVID-19 situation does not improve.
 He will assess the county’s progress on December 13 and evaluate whether to move to a more restrictive phase.

 The County Executive’s full announcement is available here.